 For example, a pacemaker may be an option for people who develop a heart block while having a heart attack.
 This can help regulate the heart rhythm, as a bundle branch block can cause bradycardia and the heart to become fragile.

 However, if a person has alternating right and left bundle branch blocks, a doctor may also recommend a pacemaker.

 - going to regular pacemaker checkups

 - keeping an eye on your heart rate

-Research shows that there is no specific treatment for people with left bundle branch block.
+Research shows that there is no specific treatment for people with LBBB.
 However, a person may receive treatment if they have another heart condition.

 A person should also consider seeing a doctor if they have an irregular heartbeat, high blood pressure, or a family history of heart disease.

-During an ECG test, a medical professional can examine the heart rhythm and determine if a person has a left bundle branch block.
+During an ECG test, a medical professional can examine the heart rhythm and determine if a person has an LBBB.

 People should seek medical attention if they experience chest pain, shortness of breath, or lightheadedness.